UntitledModGame/umg-mods/lootplot/PLANNING/content/season0.md

 - We also need descriptions/naming for shapes
 - Need descriptions for basic properties
 - Need a rarity system, and pass a proper table to `generation:addEntry`
-- Need `activateCost` component; for reroll-button aand
+- Need `activateCost` component; for reroll-button